Skip to main content

 Purpose and Program Description

-The Industrial Management Engineering Liaison at WVU Libraries selects material to support the needs of undergraduate, M.S.I.E., M.S.
+The collections strategist at WVU Libraries selects material to support the needs of undergraduate, M.S.I.E., M.S.
 (Industrial Hygiene, Safety Management) and Ph.D. students (Industrial Engineering, Occupational Safety and Health), the teaching faculty, and related Research Centers including but not limited to the Industrial Ergonomics Lab, the Center for Entrepreneurship Studies and Development and the Industrial Assessment Center.

 Areas of established specialization: Energy Technologies, Health and Safety, Industrial and Management Systems, cost engineering, human factors, fire and emergency response, industrial ventilation, occupational exposure assessment.